In this section:

 Entries may include books, brochures, graphic and packaging designs, hardware and software documentation, newsletters, online presentations and publications, periodicals, promotional material, technical reports, technical graphics, and video.

 Awards are presented at four levels: Distinguished Technical Communication, Excellence, and Merit.
-Winners are honored at a gala Awards Celebration and the best of the winning entries are submitted to compete in the .
+Winners are honored at a gala Awards Celebration and the best of the winning entries are submitted to compete in the International Summit Awards Competition.

 High School Technical Communication Award

 The Washington, DC – Baltimore (WDCB) Chapter gives an Austin T. Brown Technical Communication Award to encourage the development and awareness of technical communication.
-This may be awarded to the best student entry in the Summit Competition for Technical Communication.
+This may be awarded to the best student entry in the STC Alliance Competition.

 One of STC's major goals is to advance the theory and practice of the arts and sciences of technical communication.
 The Society encourages members to engage in scientific, literary, or educational research in technical communication.

-The Washington, DC – Baltimore (WDCB) Chapter awards a Shirley G. Carter Memorial Award to a best student entry in the Summit Competition for Technical Communication by an undergraduate and a graduate college student.
+The Washington, DC – Baltimore (WDCB) Chapter awards a Shirley G. Carter Memorial Award to a best student entry in the STC Alliance Competition by an undergraduate and a graduate college student.

 Seminars and Workshops